BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

           as ADMIN type "/guild set anarchy 1" turns it on as ADMIN type "/guild set anarchy 0" turns it off

+I have added a new "OPTIONAL" Feature ::: No-Tag-Flag

+     This will place an adjustable timer on a newly spawned flag. this timer wont allow the flag to be tagged and taken by another Guild. when the timer expires the flag becomes active.

+          as ADMIN type "/guild set f_timer 1" turns it on as ADMIN type "/guild set f_timer 0" turns it off

+          the time length is in seconds. i.e. 5 minutes is 300 seconds. as ADMIN type "/guild set s_timer 300" sets the timer to 5 minutes

 All commands and settings happen LIVE in game so becareful of who's location your in when you turn it on.

 Tutorial Video's: https://www.youtube.com/user/TheBlackwolfsden